Includes: automotive, special equipment repair.

-- A complete inspection is performed with every PM work order and all repairs are performed to prevent major servicing at a later date (“pay me now or pay me more later”).
+- Every PM work order and all repairs are performed to prevent major servicing at a later date.
 PM work improves gas mileage, reliability of fleet, and extends the life of vehicles.

-- A minimum of four PM work orders are scheduled every day in Fleet Maintenance.
+- A minimum of three (down from four due to needed manpower) PM work orders are scheduled every day in Fleet.